-I am a Lecturer at the Department of Mathematics of University College London.
-My main research interest lies in theoretical physics.
-In recent years I started to work on continuum mechanics.
+I am a Reader in the Department of Mathematics of University College London.
+My main research interest lies in theoretical physics and applied mathematics.
+In recent years I developed a keen interest in continuum mechanics.

 Initially I worked on exact solutions of the Einstein field equations, especially spherically symmetric solutions.
 I analysed the effects of the cosmological constant on such systems and thereby developed an interest in the cosmological constant and the dark energy problem.
 I analysed various dark matter models in the context of classical gravity, brane world models and Bose-Einstein condensates, and also worked on modified gravity.
 I was always intrigued by generalisations of general relativity where the manifold underlying the theory is for instance allowed to carry torsion as well as curvature, Einstein-Cartan theory.